 Skip to content

-• Child Care and Early Education Center
+• Types of Child Care and Early Education Settings

-WHAT IT IS
+• WHAT IT IS

 Licensed programs where services are provided by early childhood educators in a school-like setting.
 Children are usually grouped together by age group.
 Multiple classrooms are overseen by a director.